CSCfi/csc-user-guide/docs/computing/disk.md

 ```text
 csc-workspaces
 ```

 The above command displays all _scratch_ and _projappl_ directories you have access to within active projects with Puhti access.
 You can find the projects' names and other project information at the [MyCSC portal](https://my.csc.fi).
+In MyCSC it is the "unix group" that defines the name of the disk folders in _scratch_ and _projappl_ directories.

-For example, if you are member in two projects, _project_2002291_ and _project_3587167_, then you have access to their scratch directories:
+For example, if you are member in two projects, with unix groups _project_2002291_ and _project_3587167_, then you have access to their scratch directories:
 ```text
 /scratch/project_2002291